yournextstore/new.store/docs/new-store-prd.md

     - Download the generated image from the `getimg.ai` URL.
     - Upload the downloaded image to Vercel Blob storage (e.g., under `/images/generated/<unique_id>.png`).
     - Store the original generation `description` (prompt) as metadata associated with the image file in Vercel Blob.
+    - **Persist Generated Image:** Insert the details of the newly generated image into the **PostgreSQL `images` table**, including its Vercel Blob URL, the original description, its generated embedding (using `text-embedding-3-small`), and setting the `source` to 'generated'.
     - Replace the original placeholder URL in the JSON with the new Vercel Blob URL for the generated image.
-- **Static Library Path:** If "Use Stock Images" is selected, the existing logic (vector search on static library based on placeholder description) remains unchanged.
+- **Library Lookup Path:** If "Use Stock Images" is selected, the **database lookup logic** (vector search on the `images` table based on placeholder description, as defined in Section 8.1) is used.
 - **Final JSON:** The finalized JSON (with either static or generated product image URLs) is sent to the Your Next Store API.
 - **Security & Cost:** The `getimg.ai` API key will be stored securely (env vars).
 Basic rate limiting or usage caps will be configured on the `getimg.ai` service side to manage costs.